-2.2 Election and terms of Councillors
+2.2 Election and terms of Members

-The regular election of Councillors and the elected Mayor shall be held on the first Thursday in May every four years.
-The terms of office of the elected Mayor and Councillors shall start on the fourth day after being elected and shall finish on the fourth day after the date of the next regular election.
+The regular election of Members shall be held on the first Thursday in May every four years.
+The terms of office of Members shall start on the fourth day after being elected and shall finish on the fourth day after the date of the next regular election.
 In the event of a vacancy occurring between regular elections, a by-election will be held in accordance with statutory provisions.

-2.3 Roles and functions of all Councillors.
+2.3 Roles and functions of all Members.

-(a) Key roles.
-All Councillors shall:

-- collectively as members of the Council be the ultimate policy-makers and carry out a number of strategic and corporate management functions; - represent their communities and bring their views into the Council's decision-making process, i.e. become an advocate of and for their communities; - (iii) deal with individual casework and act as an advocate for constituents in resolving particular concerns or grievances; - (iv) balance different interests identified within their Ward and represent the Ward as a whole; - (v) be involved in decision taking and/or the scrutiny function; - (vi) be available to represent the Council on other bodies; and - (vii) maintain the highest standards of governance, conduct and ethics.
+- (a) Key roles.
+All Members shall: - collectively as members of the Council be the ultimate policy-makers and carry out a number of strategic and corporate management functions; - (ii) represent their communities and bring their views into the Council's decision-making process, i.e. become an advocate of and for their communities; - (iii) deal with individual casework and act as an advocate for constituents in resolving particular concerns or grievances; - (iv) balance different interests identified within their Ward and represent the Ward as a whole; - (v) be involved in decision taking and/or the scrutiny function; - (vi) be available to represent the Council on other bodies; and - (vii) maintain the highest standards of conduct and ethics.